Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Simulations

-We test the wind model by placing a very massive star that releases a constant stellar wind with a mass-loss rate $\dot{M}_\mathrm{wind}$ and a wind velocity $v_\mathrm{wind}$ in a box of ambient gas with a side length of $\sim50$ pc and initial density $\rho_0=2.2 \times 10^{-22}$ g cm$^{-3}$, temperature \mbox{$T=20$ K} and solar metallicity.
+We test the wind model by placing a very massive star that releases a constant stellar wind with a mass-loss rate $\dot{M}_\mathrm{wind}$ and a wind velocity $v_\mathrm{wind}$ in a box of ambient gas with a side length of $\sim50$ pc and initial density $\rho_0=2 \times 10^{-22}$ g cm$^{-3}$, temperature \mbox{$T=20$ K} and solar metallicity.
 This metallicity is chosen as an upper limit and presents the most challenging conditions in terms of cooling, while our galaxy simulations are performed at a lower metallicity.
 For $\dot{M}_\mathrm{wind}$ we selected \mbox{$10^{-6}$ \mdot{} yr$^{-1}$} and \mbox{$10^{-5}$ \mdot{} yr$^{-1}$} and for $v_\mathrm{wind}$ values of $2000$ km s$^{-1}$ and $3000$ km s$^{-1}$, respectively, that are typical values for the stellar winds of very massive stars.
-Radiation is not included for these tests as photoionization in particular dominates the energy-balance in the vicinity of the star especially in the case of a cold neutral medium \citep{2018MNRAS.478.4799H}.
-For the first set of runs we turn cooling off and compute the evolution of the radius of the expanding wind shell ($R_\mathrm{shell}$) from the maximum of the radially averaged density profile.
-The hydrodynamical model is compared in Fig. \ref{fig:Rshell} to the analytic solution for the radius $R_\mathrm{shell,E}$ of a thin shell expanding adiabatically \citep{1977ApJ...218..377W, 2001PASP..113..677C} with time $t$ as
+Radiation is not included for these tests as photoionization in particular may dominate the energy-balance in the vicinity of the star especially in the case of a cold neutral medium \citep{2018MNRAS.478.4799H}.
+We conducted two sets of runs, without and with cooling, and compute the evolution of the radius of the expanding wind shell ($R_\mathrm{shell}$) from the maximum of the radially averaged density profile.

-where $L_\mathrm{wind}=0.5\dot{M}_\mathrm{wind}v_\mathrm{wind}^2$ is the mechanical luminosity of the stellar wind.
-The second set of runs uses the full code implementation including the low-temperature cooling channels.
-The results of the full model are compared in Fig. \ref{fig:Rshell} to the ram-pressure driven momentum-conserving expansion of the wind shell radius $R_\mathrm{shell,M}$ \citep{1975ApJ...198..575S, 2001PASP..113..677C} given by

 For the ambient gas mass resolution we test three values separated by 0.5 dex; $4$ \mdot{} (the fiducial resolution of the galaxy simulations), $1.26$ \mdot{} and $0.4$ \mdot.
-The tests were additionally run using the direct injection of the wind luminosity as thermal energy instead of imparting the energy as an update in the momentum, to verify that the wind is not resolved enough as is the case for SNe (see e.g. \citealt{2016MNRAS.458.3528H} and \citealt{2020MNRAS.495.1035S}).
+The tests were additionally run using the direct injection of the wind luminosity as thermal energy instead of imparting the energy as an update in the momentum, to verify that the wind is not resolved enough to generate the wind momentum as is the case for SNe (see e.g. \citealt{2016MNRAS.458.3528H} and \citealt{2020MNRAS.495.1035S}).

+The hydrodynamical models are compared in Fig. \ref{fig:Rshell} to the analytic solution for the radius $R_\mathrm{shell, E}$ of a thin shell expanding adiabatically \citep{1977ApJ...218..377W, 2001PASP..113..677C} with time $t$ as